jacktan130802/MindfulHacks/README.md

-# Instructions to set up
+# Instructions to set up and run
 ## Conda
 - Install Anaconda from anaconda.org
 - Open anaconda prompt